This article empowers you with essential tips on how to achieve the best warm-up results and use it effectively.

 Email account activity

-A period of inactivity can cause your account to lose its “warmth”.
-When your email campaign wraps up, always start a warm-up.
+To do: Keep your account "busy" with a warm-up when you don't send any campaigns.
+A period of inactivity can cause your account to lose its "heat."
+When your email campaign is completed, start a warm-up to maintain activity.

-Set your warm-up schedule to match your usual email-sending times: this helps align with what is considered the ‘usual behavior’ for your email account.
+Set your warm-up schedule to match your usual email-sending times: this helps align with what is considered the "usual behavior" for your email account.

 This way, your email account will maintain its strength and sender reputation during periods of inactivity as you prepare for your next campaign.